Burgh Castle (Roman fortification): Re-use of materials

-The fort lies close to the medieval church of Burgh Castle St Peter and St Paul, which incorporates Roman brick in its fabric, presumably taken from the fort site.
+The fort lies close to Burgh Castle's medieval church of St Peter and St Paul, which incorporates Roman brick in its fabric, presumably taken from the fort site.

 In the 17th century, Sir Henry Spelman recorded a tradition that the fort had been occupied by Jews, and reported the name of a track leading away from it as "Jews' Way".
 (A surviving fragment of the route, in the adjacent parish of Bradwell, is still named "Jews Lane".)
 This is likely to reflect a popular sense of the site having been the home of an ancient but enigmatic people, and perhaps its use as a quarry for building materials.

 Location

 The site is located to the west of the village and civil parish of Burgh Castle, in the county of Norfolk.
-It is located on the eastern bank of the southernmost part of Breydon Water, formed at the mouths of the Rivers Ant, Bure, Yare, and Waveney.
+It is located on the eastern bank of the southernmost part of Breydon Water, formed at the mouths of the rivers Bure, Yare, and Waveney.
 Today however it is separated from the estuary by mudflats.
-The Roman Shore Fort site of Caister-on-Sea lies a few miles to the northeast.
+The Roman fort site of Caister-on-Sea lies a few miles to the northeast.

 The site is owned by the Norfolk Archaeological Trust, with the walls in the care of English Heritage.
-The site is freely open to the public.
-A major access and interpretation scheme has been created by the Trust, with funding and collaboration from Natural England and English Heritage.
-Interpretation panels in the car park area and around the fort provide information for visitors.
-An all-weather path around the property is wheelchair friendly and allows disabled visitors to reach as far as the river.
+The site can be visited without charge and is accessible to disabled visitors.

 Fiction

-Burgh Castle is the Roman fort featured in the short story Interloper's Folly by S. A. Carr.
-It appears in the video game Assassin's Creed: Valhalla during an assault and storm against Rued.
+Burgh Castle is the Roman fort featured in the short story "Interloper's Folly" by S. A. Carr.
 It is one of the settings in the mystery A Pretty Deceit by Anna Lee Huber, published in October 2020.
+It appears in the video game Assassin's Creed Valhalla during an assault and storm against Rued.